 Do it for charity

-You might have to park your hopes of untold riches if you want to a Christmas Number 1 – almost a third of festive chart-toppers since 2000 have donated the proceeds to charity.
+You might have to park your hopes of untold riches if you want to a Christmas Number 1 – a third of festive chart-toppers since 2000 have donated the proceeds to charity, including the most recent three from LadBaby, with proceeds going to foodbank charity The Trussell Trust.
 Don't worry, we're sure your next single will make a fortune.

 Make sure it's available to buy everywhere

-You have to get your song into one of the 6,500 genuine retailers who report their sales to the Official Chart. iTunes, Amazon, Google Play, 7Digital, and many more; we count all the major digital stores.
+You have to get your song into the 6,500 genuine retailers who report their sales to the Official Chart.
+Spotify, Apple Music, Amazon, HMV, Fopp, and many more; we count all the major digital stores.
 Multiple purchases don’t count though, remember.
+Oh, and releasing your song on vinyl and CD single could also make all the difference at the final hurdle - this year has seen the unlikely resurgence of the CD as fans flock to collectibles.
 Everything you need to know about meeting the Official UK Chart rules can be found here.

 Be a man

 While we're doing our best to smash the patriarchy, statistically, it's still a man's world where the Christmas Number 1 countdown is concerned.
 Booo!
 In the first 20 years of the Official Singles Chart, a woman featured on a Christmas chart-topper just ONCE – Winifred Atwell in 1954.
-Overall, 21 Christmas Number 1s have had a female involvement of some kind, with only five of those going to solo artists, but male domination has definitely decreased over the last decade or so – six of the last 10 years' Christmas Number 1s have been sung by women.
+Overall, 21 Christmas Number 1s have had a female involvement of some kind, with only five of those going to solo artists.

 Do a cover version

 One thing that inspires the public to get a song to Christmas Number 1 is if they already know it.
-12 Xmas chart rulers over the last two decades have been cover versions.
+15 Xmas chart rulers over the last two decades have been cover versions (or slight reworks, in LadBaby's case).
 An even better way of securing the top spot is to cover a song that's already been Christmas Number 1.
 Mary's Boy Child has topped the Christmas chart twice, and Do They Know It's Christmas three times.
 Bohemian Rhapsody has done it twice, too, but both times with the original Queen version.
 Maybe join Queen and give it a go?

 Get busy on social media

 As thrilling as your selfies are, there's more to social media than sharing pics of your lunch and tweeting about how late your bus was.
-You need to werk it with your shares, RTs, likes and faves.
+You need to work it with your RTs, shares, TikToks, Reels, likes and faves.
 Mobilise your fans and let them do the work for you.
-Make sure you tell your fans not to illegally download, either – these won't count toward the chart.
-Imagine how devo-ed you'll be if it doesn't make it, all because your fanbase did a dodgy download.

 Release a novelty single

-The last one was Bob the Builder in 2000, but both he and Mr Blobby (1993) were million-sellers, so the time is right for a wacky Number 1.
-Just look at it as cosplay – except, like, in front of the entire nation on Top of the Pops.
+LadBaby's last three festive Number 1s are firmly in the novelty section, while Bob the Builder in 2000 and Mr Blobby in 1993 were million-sellers, so the time is right for a wacky Number 1.
+Just look at it as cosplay – except, like, in front of the entire nation.

 Get a remix!

 Remixes (not cover versions) of your tune also count towards the same chart position, so if you release a few different versions of your contender, your adoring fans are more likely to snap it up.
-As long as the remixes are dent, of course , and not just a sleigh bell added over the top of your chorus – give value and give it generously.
+As long as the remixes are decent, of course, and not just a sleigh bell added over the top of your chorus – give value and give it generously.
 It's Christmas!